kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

-priority level X.  In this case, and if the baseline reaction --- dispatching as many requests as possible from X to X --- ends with a request to dispatch but not enough seats available, then the reaction continues with trying to dispatch that request to the logically lower priority levels.
-With the lock of X still held, the logically lower levels Y are enumerated in logically decreasing order and dispatch to each one of them is considered.
+priority level X.  In this case, and if the baseline reaction --- dispatching as many requests as possible from X to X --- ends with a request to dispatch but not enough seats available, then the reaction continues with trying to dispatch that request to the logically higher priority levels.
+With the lock of X still held, the logically higher levels Y are enumerated in logically increasing order and dispatch to each one of them is considered.
 This consideration starts by acquiring Y's lock, then dispatches as many requests from X to Y as are allowed by the above rule, and finally releases Y's lock.